SQL Workshop

 all the albums are squished together also, even though it is only showing the first.

-We can count those albums using the COUNT
+We can count those albums using the COUNT function

 SELECT artists.Name, COUNT(albums.Title)